-The effects of high cholesterol in men can have a negative impact on a man’s sexual life.
-Why does high cholesterol lead to erectile dysfunction?
-High cholesterol and erectile dysfunction are seemingly unrelated conditions that actually go hand in hand.
+Why does high cholesterol levels lead to erectile dysfunction?
+High cholesterol and ED are seemingly unrelated conditions that actually go hand in hand.
 How do erections work?
 After sexual stimulation in men either by touch or through the mind, the body releases chemicals that cause the penile arteries (corpora cavernosa) to relax.
 The arteries dilate causing the corpora cavernosa to fill with blood.
-As a result, the penis becomes stiffer and elongated.
+As a result of clinical observation, the penis becomes stiffer and elongated.
 Erections subside after stimulation ceases or after an orgasm.

 How is High Cholesterol Related to Erection Problems?

 Cholesterol is a waxy, fat-like substance.
-Too much bad cholesterol (also known as LDL) in the bloodstream creates arterial plaque that damages and blocks blood flow.
+Too much bad cholesterol (also known as low density lipoprotein cholesterol) in the bloodstream creates arterial plaque that damages and blocks blood flow.
 These blockages will result to inadequate circulation of blood throughout the system including the penis and genital area.
 As a result, erection problems occur.
 The side effects of high cholesterol in men can lead to erectile dysfunction.
 The higher your LDL levels the more likely to develop erection problems and severe cases lead to impotence.
 Also, high cholesterol can make the body more difficult to produce the necessary chemicals to create an erection.
 High cholesterol affects the body’s ability to properly release nitric oxide into the bloodstream.
 This prevents the proper relaxation of penile tissues to cause erectile engorgement.

 Is High Cholesterol and Erectile Dysfunction Reversible?